The adiabatic theorem for non-Hermitian quantum systems with real eigenvalues and the complex geometric phase: Abstract

 \section{Abstract}

-The adiabatic theorem is one of the most interesting and significant theorem in quantum mechanics.
-In 1950, T. Kato gave an elegant proof of this result~\cite{kato1950adiabatic}.
-However, the validation of adiabatic theorem for non-Hermitian quantum systems is unrevealed.
-In this paper, by following Kato's approach, we prove rigorously that the adiabatic theorem is still valid for non-Hermitian systems with non-degenerate real eigenvalues.
-Moreover, our proof utilizes the complex Berry phase, instead of the orthogonal projections used in Kato's work.
+The adiabatic theorem is one of the most interesting and significant theorems in quantum mechanics.
+However, the adiabatic theorem can fail for general non-Hermitian quantum systems.
+In this paper, by utilizing the complex geometric phase, the functional calculus for biorthogonal systems and the Gr\"{o}nwall inequality, we prove rigorously that the adiabatic theorem is still valid for diagonalizable non-Hermitian systems with real eigenvalues.
+The proof also justifies the definition of a complex Berry phase for non-Hermitian systems, in both Abelian and non-Abelian cases.